Lecture Notes in Cosmology: Production of gravitational waves during inflation

 where $h(\eta,k)$ represents either $h_{+,\times}$ or $h(\lambda = \pm 2)$.
 Since the above equation only contains the modulus $k$, only the initial condition on $h$ shall have a dependence on $\mathbf k$, cf. Eq.~\eqref{ICnormalisationh}.

-It shall be useful to cast Eq.~\eqref{heqGW} in the form of a harmonic oscillator one with no damping term by defining:
+It shall be useful to cast Eq.~\eqref{heqGW} in the form of a harmonic oscillator with no damping term by defining:

-The normalisation comes in order to give $g$ dimensions of a mass.
+The normalization comes in order to give $g$ dimensions of mass.
 Indeed, $h$ is dimensionless and $\sqrt{8\pi G} = 1/M_{\rm Pl}$.
-This is necessary in order to give the correct dimensionality, a cube length or inverse cube mass, to the power spectrum.
+This is necessary to provide the correct dimensionality (a cube length or inverse cube mass) to the power spectrum.

-A very direct way to see that $\sqrt{32\pi G}$ is the correct normalisation is e.g. to look to Mukhanov's calculations in \cite{Mukhanov:1990me}.
-He finds the action which gives Eq.~\eqref{GWequationwithnabla} by perturbing up to the second order a $f(R)$ action about a generic FLRW background.
-In the Einstein-Hilbert case $f(R) = R$ and for a spatially flat FLRW background one has:
+A very direct way to see that $\sqrt{32\pi G}$ is the correct normalization is, e.g., to look at the calculations in \cite{Mukhanov:1990me}.
+Here it is found the action that yields Eq.~\eqref{GWequationwithnabla} by perturbing up to the second order a $f(R)$ action about a generic FLRW background.
+In the Einstein-Hilbert case $f(R) = R$ and for a spatially flat FLRW background, one has:

-In \cite{Mukhanov:1990me} the corresponding second order action for the scalar field is also found and the factor outside the integral is $1/2$.
-Hence, in order to properly compare tensor and scalar fluctuations we must rescale the former as:
+In \cite{Mukhanov:1990me}, the corresponding second order action for the scalar field is also found, and the factor outside the integral is $1/2$.
+Hence, in order to properly compare tensor and scalar fluctuations, we must rescale the former as:

 \hrulefill

 \begin{ex} Use Eq.~\eqref{htildetransf} into Eq.~\eqref{heqGW} in order to find:

 \end{ex}